 - Disable anonymous and guest access accounts unless you absolutely need them.

 - Update the firmware and/or BIOS for new electronics.
 Your new gadget may have been manufactured months ago before all the bugs and vulnerabilities were worked out.

 - Shut your devices off when not in use because no one can access what isn’t there.

 - If you have a wireless network, use the strongest encryption your devices can handle.

 Overwhelmed?
 Tech MacGyver provides security assessments and services and for your business and home office.
-You can also work with your IT Department, improve your skills, or contract with other outside help, but whatever you do, lock it down and protect your assets, businesses, and homes.
+You can also work with your IT Department, improve your cybersecurity skills, or contract with other outside help, but whatever you do, lock it down and protect your assets, businesses, and homes.